 - Throwing Off the Disability: Mr. Heminges has a stutter in public, but onstage the acting spirit makes him able to speak normally.

 Tropes in Shakespeare's Scribe

-- Broken Bird: Sal Pavy was massively mistreated at Blackfriars, who forced him into ill-suited roles and destroyed his singing voice.
+- Broken Bird: Sal Pavy was massively mistreated at Blackfriars, who forced him into ill-suited roles and almost destroyed his singing voice.
 They also had him caned every time he tried to run away, to the point that his scars coat his back.

 - Call-Back: Part of the reason Sam thinks Sal Pavy might be a girl in disguise is because he notices similarities between Sal's behavior and what he previously saw from Julia.
 It turns out he's right on the concept but wrong on the specifics; Sal is keeping a secret, but it's not about gender.

 - Chekhov's Gunman: Widge and his friends speak favorable of Sal's performance at Blackfriar's.
 Later he's hired to their troupe.

 - Demoted to Extra: Sander, a major character in the first book, disappears after the first few chapters and only shows up briefly at the end as he dies.
 To a lesser degree, Mr. Pope and his housekeeper are this as well.

 - Historical In-Joke: The play Shakespeare dictates to Widge is initially called Love's Labour's Won after a supposed lost play by Shakespeare, but as it develops, a comment from Widge inspires him to rename it All's Well That Ends Well.